conduktor/conduktor-docs/docs/gateway/concepts/07-Logical_topics/index.md

 ---
+sidebar_position: 1
 title: Logical topics
-description: What are logical topics?
+description: A logical representation of a topic that a Gateway client will see
 ---
 # Logical topics

 Virtual topics are logical mappings managed in Gateway for users on top of another Kafka topic.